 Email shall be considered the primary mechanism for delivering official communication by CCSF to students.
 The College retains the right to send official communication via email to the official CCSFmail email addresses of students with the full expectation that those communications will be received and read in a timely fashion.

-It is recognized that certain communications may be time-sensitive, and therefore, students are expected to check their email on a frequent and consistent basis in order to stay current with College communications.
-Although you can easily forward your CCSFmail to another account (see below), forwarding is not always reliable.
+It is recognized that certain communications may be time-sensitive.
+Therefore, students are expected to check their email on a frequent and consistent basis to stay current with College communications.
+Although you can easily forward your CCSFmail to another account, forwarding is not always reliable.
 The best way to ensure that you get all your CCSF email is to actively use your CCSFmail account.
-It's yours for life.

 - Web registration date

 - Knowledge of information mandated by federal, state or local laws